 Distracted driving is “any activity that diverts attention from driving.”
 This includes things that physically and cognitively distract us.
 The most common distractions while driving include:

 - Interacting with passengers

 Each year in the U.S., about 3,000 people are killed in crashes that involve a distracted driver.
 In 2019, over 3,100 people were killed by distracted drivers – 1 in 5 of which were pedestrian accidents – and roughly 424,000 were injured.

 Taking your eyes off the road for any reason increases the risk of a catastrophic accident and is a conscious disregard for the safety of others.

-Tailgating can lead to many violent rear-end accidents.
-The National Highway Traffic Safety Administration indicates that 23 percent of all motor vehicle crashes are rear-end collisions, leading to 2,0000 deaths and 950,000 injuries every year.
+Tailgating can lead to many violent rear-end collisions.
+The National Highway Traffic Safety Administration indicates that 23 percent of all motor vehicle crashes are rear-end collisions, leading to 2,000 deaths and 950,000 injuries every year.

 4. Failing to Yield the Right of Way

 Yielding the right of way is one of the most fundamental elements of responsible driving.
 It is the bedrock of our road and highway systems and is also one of the most basic rules every driver learns in Driver’s Ed.